cjneely10/affinityprop/README.md

 ## From the Command Line

-`affinityprop` can be run from the command-line and used to analyze a tab-delimited file of data:
+`affinityprop` can be run from the command-line and used to analyze a file of data:

 ```text
 ID1  val1  val2